decentralizedintelligencenetwork/.github/profile/README.md

 The **Decentralized Intelligence Network (DIN)** is a fully decentralized protocol built for EVM-compatible blockchains.
 It enables secure collaboration in AI development and monetization of data through Federated Learning (FL), creating an open, transparent ecosystem for AI and data-driven markets.
 DIN allows AI models to be trained without relying on centralized Web2.0 data silos or third-party gatekeepers, empowering data owners and fostering self-sovereign economies.

-We are recipients of the [Cosmos Institute Grant](https://cosmos-institute.org), with contributions from the University of Oxford.
+We are proud recipients of the [Cosmos Institute Grant](https://cosmos-institute.org), supported by the University of Oxford, which helped us establish our team and advance early development.

 ---